nmshd/documentation/_docs_integrate/attribute-introduction.md

 A [RelationshipAttribute]({% link _docs_integrate/data-model-overview.md %}#relationshipattribute) can only exist in the context of a Relationship and must therefore be stored locally for both Identities involved in the Relationship.
 Accordingly, the [creation of a RelationshipAttribute]({% link _docs_integrate/create-attributes-for-yourself.md %}#create-a-relationshipattribute) corresponds to the creation of one [LocalAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute) for its `owner` and one LocalAttribute for the peer with whom the `owner` has established the Relationship in whose context the RelationshipAttribute is to exist.
-The OwnRelationshipAttribute is the LocalAttribute of the `owner` of the RelationshipAttribute and the peer's LocalAttribute is referred to as a PeerRelationshipAttribute.
+The [OwnRelationshipAttribute]({% link _docs_integrate/data-model-overview.md %}#ownrelationshipattribute) is the LocalAttribute of the `owner` of the RelationshipAttribute and the peer's LocalAttribute is referred to as a [PeerRelationshipAttribute]({% link _docs_integrate/data-model-overview.md %}#peerrelationshipattribute).

 <div style="width: 640px; height: 480px; margin: 10px; position: relative;"><iframe allowfullscreen frameborder="0" style="width:640px; height:480px" src="https://lucid.app/documents/embedded/dd79b31c-0404-48bb-9773-9b989801c03c" id="RbDyLSjh7BzY"></iframe></div>

-Of course, the `shareInfo` property of the OwnRelationshipAttribute is set.
-Within the `shareInfo.peer` property, the `address` of the peer to whom the RelationshipAttribute's `owner` has established the Relationship in whose context the RelationshipAttribute exists is specified.
+Within the `peer` property of the OwnRelationshipAttribute, the `address` of the peer to whom the RelationshipAttribute's `owner` has established the Relationship in whose context the RelationshipAttribute exists is specified.
-If the RelationshipAttribute is initially created for a specific Relationship and does not originate from another RelationshipAttribute, the `shareInfo.sourceAttribute` property is undefined.
 The PeerRelationshipAttribute is the peer's [LocalAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute) and forms the counterpart of the OwnRelationshipAttribute.
 The `id` of a PeerRelationshipAttribute is always the same as the `id` of the associated OwnRelationshipAttribute.
-As with the OwnRelationshipAttribute, the `shareInfo` property of a PeerRelationshipAttribute is of course set.
-Within the `shareInfo.peer` property, the `address` of the `owner` of the RelationshipAttribute is specified.
+Within the `peer` property of the PeerRelationshipAttribute, the `address` of the `owner` of the RelationshipAttribute is specified.
-Furthermore, the `shareInfo.sourceAttribute` property of a PeerRelationshipAttribute is undefined.
-Also, for both the OwnRelationshipAttribute and PeerRelationshipAttribute, there is no `initialAttributePeer` property, as it is only used for ThirdPartyRelationshipAttributes.

 #### ThirdPartyRelationshipAttributes

 Note that it is possible to share a RelationshipAttribute with peers who are not involved in the Relationship in which the RelationshipAttribute exists, provided that the `confidentiality` of the RelationshipAttribute is not `"private"`.
 The sharing of a RelationshipAttribute with such a peer leads to the creation of [AttributeForwardingDetails]({% link _docs_integrate/data-model-overview.md %}#attributeforwardingdetails) in the wallet of the Identity who has the source RelationshipAttribute.
-It contains the `address` of this peer within its `peer` property.
-As it originates from another OwnRelationshipAttribute that exists in the context of a different Relationship, it contains the `id` of the source RelationshipAttribute within its `shareInfo.sourceAttribute` property.
+They contain the `address` of this peer within their `peer` property and the `id` of the source RelationshipAttribute within their `attributeId` property.
-This is the case as long as the OwnRelationshipAttribute used as the source has not been [deleted]({% link _docs_integrate/delete-attributes.md %}#delete-own-attributes).
-Furthermore, in the `initialAttributePeer` property, the `address` of the peer of the source RelationshipAttribute is stored.
+If the source RelationshipAttribute is [deleted]({% link _docs_integrate/delete-attributes.md %}#delete-own-attributes), the associated AttributeForwardingDetails will be deleted as well.
+The source RelationshipAttribute is either an [OwnRelationshipAttribute](#ownrelationshipattributes-and-peerrelationshipattributes) or a [PeerRelationshipAttribute](#ownrelationshipattributes-and-peerrelationshipattributes).

 <div style="width: 640px; height: 480px; margin: 10px; position: relative;"><iframe allowfullscreen frameborder="0" style="width:640px; height:480px" src="https://lucid.app/documents/embedded/5c9fc0f6-b5e4-4bfd-90b9-a046447ad47e" id="SsblHmOED0qR"></iframe></div>

-In the wallet of the peer with whom the underlying RelationshipAttribute of the source RelationshipAttribute was shared, a so-called ThirdPartyRelationshipAttribute is created.
+In the wallet of the peer with whom the underlying RelationshipAttribute of the source RelationshipAttribute was shared, a so-called [ThirdPartyRelationshipAttribute]({% link _docs_integrate/data-model-overview.md %}#thirdpartyrelationshipattribute) is created.
 The `initialAttributePeer` property of the ThirdPartyRelationshipAttribute is set to the peer of the source RelationshipAttribute.
-Lastly, the `shareInfo.sourceAttribute` property of a ThirdPartyRelationshipAttribute is always undefined, as the source RelationshipAttribute can only be available locally to the emitter of the ThirdPartyRelationshipAttribute.
+The `id` of a ThirdPartyRelationshipAttribute is always the same as the `id` of the associated source RelationshipAttribute.

 ## Attribute management options